andrewldesousa/andrewldesousa.github.io/_portfolio/fastss.md

 **NLP Category: Text Summarization**

 To achieve this, we used learned BERT sentence embeddings to build an extractive summarizer.
 In extractive text summarization, we aim to use deep learning to identify the important sentences or excerpts from a large text.
 Our extractive summarizer uses the HuggingFace Pytorch transformers library to run extractive summarizations.
 It does this by first embedding the sentences, then running a clustering algorithm, finding the sentences that are closest to the cluster's centroids.

-{% include gallery caption="This is a sample gallery to go along with this case study." %}